 You can search for objects registered in vaults that you belong to via the Insert Link icon, a very handy way to retrieve compounds, cell lines, protocols, ELN pages, etc. that you already have in your vault via a synonym/title or CDD Vault ID.

 - In this example, the Insert Link icon was used to populate a materials table in an ELN entry by looking up A-375 as a synonym of a CDD Vault registered cell line CELL-0000106.

 Hyperlinks to any web address, as well, as internal CDD Vault hyperlinks can also be inserted via the Insert Link icon.
 This is a great way to use the ELN to stay organized and connect CDD Vault to a manufacturer website, shared document drive, or even high content imaging server.

 Any file type can be associated to an ELN Entry in any of three ways:

-- Copied from a file system and pasted into the ELN Entry
+- Copied from a file system (folder on your computer) and pasted into the ELN Entry

 Create a table in your Entry by clicking on the Table icon in the menu bar.
 Drag to select the number of columns and rows in your new table and click to insert the table.

 Once the cursor is inside the table, use the arrow keys to move between cells.
 The tab button will move you to the next cell in the table.
 Three new icons will be available in the menu bar: insert/delete row, insert/delete column and delete table.
 Hover your pointer over any icon to see its function.

 In the example below, the user clicks on the Column Insert/Delete icon to see a column action menu.
 Selecting the Delete choice will delete the column where the cursor is currently resting.
 (Highlighted in yellow.)

 Here's a useful tip: You can insert a materials table within your ELN entry and utilize the Linking function discussed above to link to reagents (Cell lines, small molecules, plasmids...) and external sites.